-Banana Ice Cream – This sweet treat from Strong Start is the perfect healthy snack for a hot afternoon.
-I love how she uses a food processor— it’s a great hack for those of us who don’t have ice cream machines.
-If you have a Kitchenaid Standmixer, you can also use this ice cream bowl attachment for making homemade ice cream!
+This sweet Banana Ice Cream treat is the perfect healthy snack for a hot afternoon.
+I love how she uses a food processor, it’s a great hack for those of us who don’t have ice cream machines.
+If you have a kitchenaid standmixer, you can also use this ice cream bowl attachment for making homemade ice cream!

-Jello Watermelon Jiggles – This recipe from Come Together Kids is sure to bring a smile to your kiddo, and there are no seeds to spit out.
+Seedless watermelon attracts most of our kids, so this Jello Watermelon Jiggle is sure to bring a smile to your kiddo, and there are no seeds to spit out.

-Watermelon Slushies – While we’re on the topic of watermelon, you have to try making delicious watermelon slushies!
+I love watermelons.
+How about you?
+While we’re on the topic of watermelons, of course, you have to try making delicious watermelon slushies!

-Make a Summer Party Popsicle Bar – You’ll be the hit of the neighborhood if you make one this weekend!
+Be famous in an instant, and be the hit of the neighborhood if you make a Summer Party Popsicle Bar this weekend!

-Frozen Hot Chocolate – Simple Play Ideas‘ summer spin on a winter treat is served in a mug, topped with homemade whipped cream.
+Frozen Hot Chocolate.
+A summer spin on a winter treat that is served in a mug, topped with homemade whipped cream!

-Tips for Safe Play in the Summer Heat
+Tips for a Safe Play in the Summer Heat

 Kids love playing outside, but during a heat wave it can be dangerous.
 Here are some tips for safe play in the heat: